 Possible intrusion methods include clicking on fake software updates or downloading a bundled software installer.

 Ciscod Mac Virus – What Does It Do?

-If you see this pop-up, then somehow, this app may be taking advantage of your Mac.
-Usually, if the Ciscod Will Damage Your Computer pop-up is caused because of a malware infection on your macOS, then this malware can be responsible for the following virus actions that may occur withotu you even knowing as a result:
+If you see this pop-up, then somehow this app may be taking advantage of your Mac.
+Usually, if the pop-up is caused by a malware infection on your macOS, then this malware can be responsible for the following actions that may occur without your knowledge:

 - Deleting files.

 - Downloading an adding other adware.